IntelliSOFT-Consulting/afcfta/README.md

 # AFCFTA Dashboard

-This directory contains the custom ACFTA Dashboard.
+This directory contains the ACFTA Dashboard.

 # Prerequisites